-ADEQ noted in its May 29th news release that the purpose of the "regulatory streamlining project" is:
+ADEQ had previously noted that the purpose of the "regulatory streamlining project" is:

 ... to clarify Arkansas air pollution control requirements by simplifying the regulatory provisions, consolidating overlapping provisions, and revising or removing confusing language.
 The consolidation is expected to facilitate continued trends in achieving clean air by providing additional regulatory clarity to our stakeholders and facilities in order to foster compliance with air quality regulations.
 ADEQ anticipates the streamlined regulation to ultimately result in reduced costs both for the State and for the facilities covered under the consolidated regulation.